jaiguptanick/jekyll-now/_posts/2020-3-12-ctflearnwriteups-cryptography.md

 0xc4115 0x4cf8`

 ROX indicates XOR i.e perform XOR operation on these two strings to get the flag.
+Use this tool<https://xor.pw/> to perform XOR on the strings.

 ```Flag- c0ded ```